ZipsRacingElectric/ZRE-CAN-Tools/readme.md

     -p=<path>   - Programming mode.
 Reads a data JSON from the specified path and programs the key-value pairs to the device.
 If no path is specified, the file is read from stdin.
+    -r=<path>   - Recovery mode.
+Writes the EEPROM's memory to a data JSON file.
+If no path is specified, the file is written to stdout.
     -v          - Verbose.
 Enables more verbose output to stderr for debugging.
     -h          - Help.
 Prints this text.
 ```